Luinilbleue/test-django/README.md

 # test-django
-This is a short project to test the Django framework
+This is a short project to test the Django framework, using Django 3.1